JuliaEarth/StratiGraphics.jl/README.md

 This package provides an implementation of Markov-Poisson sampling as described in [Hoffimann 2018](https://www.researchgate.net/publication/327426675_Morphodynamic_Analysis_and_Statistical_Synthesis_of_Geomorphic_Data).
-In this method, geostatistical algorithms from the [GeoStats.jl](https://github.com/juliohm/GeoStats.jl) framework are used to quickly generate horizons of a 3D structural model.
+In this method, geostatistical algorithms from the [GeoStats.jl](https://github.com/juliohm/GeoStats.jl) framework are used to quickly generate surfaces of a 3D stratigraphic model.

 ## Installation